cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 Main folder to hold the the Module Specific folders

 ## *shared* folder
-App Specific folder to hold any asset that is not an image and that it should be
+App Specific folder to hold any asset that is not an image and that it should be shared across modules.

+Think about this folder as any potential code that could be put in a node package and be

 ## *components* folder
 ## *\*-actions* files